JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/explanation/generators/tcrex.md

 # T-CREx Generator

-The T-CREx is a novel model-agnostic counterfactual generator that can be used to generate local and global Counterfactual Rule Explanations (CREx) Bewley, I. Amoukou, et al. (2024).
+The T-CREx is a novel model-agnostic counterfactual generator that can be used to generate local and global Counterfactual Rule Explanations (CREx) (Bewley et al. 2024).

 !!! warning "Breaking Changes Expected"
     Work on this feature is still in its very early stages and breaking changes should be expected.
 The introduction of this new generator introduces new concepts such as global counterfactual explanations that are not explained anywhere else in this documentation.
 If you want to use this generator, please make sure you are familiar with the related literature.